addhe/awan-t-bot/ARCHITECTURE.md

 ## 3. Data Flow & Interaction

-1. **Initialization**: `bot.py` loads configuration, initializes exchange connector, strategy, and position manager.
+1. **Initialization**: `bot.py` loads configuration, initializes exchange connector, strategy, position manager, Redis, and PostgreSQL connections.
+2. **Data Caching**: The bot first checks Redis for cached OHLCV data and indicators before calling exchange APIs.
-2. **Main Loop**: The bot fetches market data, runs strategy logic to generate signals, and manages positions/orders accordingly.
+3. **Main Loop**: The bot fetches market data, runs strategy logic to generate signals, and manages positions/orders accordingly.
-3. **Signal Generation**: Strategies process price data and indicators to decide buy/sell/hold.
+4. **Signal Generation**: Strategies process price data and indicators to decide buy/sell/hold.
+5. **Signal Storage**: Trading signals are stored in Redis for quick access and prioritization of trading pairs.
-4. **Order Management**: Position manager and exchange connector handle order placement, updates, and closing.
+6. **Order Management**: Position manager and exchange connector handle order placement, updates, and closing.
+7. **Data Synchronization**: Periodically, data is synchronized between Redis (cache) and PostgreSQL (persistent storage).
-5. **Monitoring & Logging**: Status and trade events are logged, and notifications sent if enabled.
+8. **Monitoring & Logging**: Status and trade events are logged, and notifications sent if enabled.
-6. **Error Handling**: All major operations are wrapped with error handling and logging for reliability.
+9. **Error Handling**: All major operations are wrapped with error handling and logging for reliability.

 ---